bjodom/idc/Readme.md

 4. **Renew your access before it expires:** We cannot restore files if you let your access expire - they really are lost.
 We recommend you [Extend your access](#extend-access)) in the week preceeding expiration, and due to a bug (see next section) you really do not want to use it on the last day.
 Of course, even if it expires you can create another instance and recreate your environment/files.
 5. **If your ssh fails** the two most common causes are: (a) incorrect ssh folder and file permissions, (b) being out of sync with the instance.
 For the first (a), refer to [SSH folder and file permissions](#ssh-permissions).
 For the latter (b), go to https://scheduler.cloud.intel.com ([click here to see the screenshots on how to do](#put-key-in)) and put your public key in your profile (to be sure it matches the one you are using on your systme) and then launch a new instance.
 6. **Publish results:** We welcome you publishing results you get from using Intel Developer Cloud.
 Of course, if you see anything unexpected we would welcome [questions via request support - see instructions.](#where-to-get-support).
 We enjoy seeing mention if you enjoyed using the Intel Developer Cloud, and we encourage you to use the exclusive queue to get performance numbers without others on the system you are running upon.
 The systems with PCIe cards are 1100 (single tile) GPUs, and we will eventually also have 1550 (dual tile) GPUs.
 Noting which model you used is encouraged too.
+7. **GDB** gdb is called via gdb-oneapi.
+This version will enable you to debug on CPU and GPU.

 ---
 ## Notable Known Issues<div id='issues'>